Terms and Conditions

 TRANSACTIONS CONCLUDED THROUGH OUR SITE

-Contracts for the supply of goods and/or services formed through our site or which may otherwise be covered by the Distance Selling Regulations 2000 or as a result of visits made by you are governed by our terms and conditions of supply.
+Contracts for the supply of goods and/or services formed through our site or which may otherwise be covered by the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 or as a result of visits made by you are governed by our terms and conditions of supply.

 VIRUSES, HACKING AND OTHER OFFENCES